16 tunes | 128 step-by-step Guitar Lessons

 #16 – I Can’t Stand The Rain

-The final song in the intermediate acoustic course, I Can’t Stand The Rain, is learned in just five steps by practicing loops for each section.
+The final song in the intermediate acoustic course, I Can’t Stand The Rain, is learned in just five steps by practising loops for each section.

 Following this, we create a 2nd guitar part and play the vocal melody for both the verse and the chorus.